Manifolds with nonnegative curvature operator of the second kind: Abstract

 \section{Abstract}

-We investigate curvature operator of the second kind and prove some classification results.
-The first result asserts that a closed Riemannian manifold with three-positive curvature operator of the second kind is diffeomorphic to a spherical space form.
-This improves a recent result of Cao-Gursky-Tran.
-The second result states that a closed Riemannian manifold of three-nonnegative curvature operator of the second kind is either diffeomorphic to a spherical space form, or flat, or isometric to a quotient of a compact irreducible symmetric space.
-Combined with the work of Cao-Gursky-Tran, this completely settles a conjecture proposed by Nishikawa in 1986.
+We investigate the curvature operator of the second kind on Riemannian manifolds and prove several classification results.
+The first one asserts that a closed Riemannian manifold with three-positive curvature operator of the second kind is diffeomorphic to a spherical space form, improving a recent result of Cao-Gursky-Tran assuming two-positivity.
+The second one states that a closed Riemannian manifold with three-nonnegative curvature operator of the second kind is either diffeomorphic to a spherical space form, or flat, or isometric to a quotient of a compact irreducible symmetric space.
+This settles the nonnegativity part of Nishikawa's conjecture under a weaker assumption.